apache/royale-docs/create-an-application/optimizations/compiler-configuration-settings.md

 ## Definitions:

-**AVM:** Actionscript Virtual Machine.
+**AVM:** ActionScript Virtual Machine.
 You can also broadly interpret this to mean 'SWF at runtime', the 'flash player' or 'Adobe AIR runtime'.

 ## Default initializers {#default-initializers}